 5 Best Places to Stand Up Paddle Board Around Sydney (Out of The Ocean), photo by She SUPs, Cabbage Tree Basin

-My irrational fear of the ocean saw me leave my hard-fought bargain at home far more than I hoped.
-Or, travelling miles up the coast to reach my favourite flatwater paddle spot, Myall Lakes.
+My irrational fear of the ocean saw me leave my hard-fought bargain paddle board at home far more than I hoped.
+I was worried about rough surf waves and missing out on the peace and serenity of a calm paddle.
+Falling off repeatedly in front of other beach goers was also a pretty big deterrent!
+I ended up travelling miles up the coast to reach my favourite flat water paddling spot – perfect for beginner paddlers by the way! – Myall Lakes.

 But, enough was enough!
 I wanted to paddle.
 And I wanted to paddle without having to travel three hours for it.
+I wanted to paddle board in Sydney, dammit!
 On a mission, I fell down a rabbit hole of SUP research and stumbled across Sydney-based female adventure community She SUPs.

 Founded by kickass SUP-lover Vikki Weston, She SUPs opened my eyes to a whole host of places to paddle near Sydney if the ocean just ain’t your thang.